neta-elad/implicit-rankings-timers/README.md

 - [ ] (?) models and unsat cores in a folder instead of main folder.
 - [ ] (?)
 Timer Semantics: add that always transitions of inf->inf, F(p) > 0 implies F(p) = 0?
 - [ ] (?)
 Add modified argument and check to see everything is modified
 - [ ] (?)
+Add option to track more temporal formulas in the timer system, and witnesses for temporal formulas (skolemization)
+- [ ] (?)
 Bounded model-checking: given an array of formulas phi_i,
             check if there exists a trace that satisfies phi_0 in state 0, phi_1 in state 1, etc.